-In a companion article to Douglas' 1957 paper, Projector (1957) points out that the constant 0.2 (approximately) applies to lights near conditions of absolute threshold only, and that the value of \underline{a} becomes smaller -- and, correspondingly, the value of I_e becomes larger -- as the lights become significantly brighter than threshold.
+In a companion article to Douglas' 1957 paper, Projector (1957) points out that the constant 0.2 (approximately) applies to lights near conditions of absolute threshold only, and that the value of a becomes smaller-and, correspondingly, the value of I_e becomes larger-as the lights become significantly brighter than threshold.
 As a result, when a flashing light and the steady light that matches it for threshold detectability are approached by an observer, the flashing light becomes noticeably brighter than the steady light.
-A similar effect, again corresponding to a decrease in the applicable value of \underline{a} , occurs if the background departs from total darkness, as it does for daylight signaling.
-Projector's (1957) paper is a helpful summary of the history, meaning, and implications of the Blondel-Rey-Douglas formula for effective intensity, and, together with the Douglas (1957) paper, should be consulted by anyone interested in the fine details of the subject.
+A similar effect, again corresponding to a decrease in the applicable value of a, occurs if the background departs from total darkness, as it does for daylight signaling.
+Although the constant a is sometimes erroneously thought of as corresponding to the integration time (critical duration) of the eye at threshold levels of illumination, Projector correctly notes that the threshold-level critical duration is only about 0.1 second, rather than 0.2 (see sec.
+7.4 of this report).
+Thus, the physiological significance, if any, of a is not really clear at this time.
+Projector's (1957) paper is a helpful summary of the history, meaning, and implications of the Blondel-Rey-Douglas formula for effective intensity and, together with the Douglas (1957) paper, should be consulted by anyone interested in the fine details of the subject.

-Unfortunately, the term "effective intensity" is now used ambiguously with at least the three distinct meanings of: (a) steady-light equivalent intensity, for threshold foveal viewing of point sources against a dark background; (b) steady-light equivalent intensity for whatever viewing conditions are being considered; and (c) the I_p value calculated from the Blondel-Rey-Douglas (BRD) formula (10.6-4), which is intended to be a prediction of the intensity defined in meaning (a) above.
-Some signal-lighting scientists are now becoming interested in separating these meanings by the coining of new names, but at present a reader of the technical literature is expected to judge the intended meaning of 'effective intensity' from the context.
+Unfortunately, the term "effective intensity" is now used ambiguously with at least the three distinct meanings of: (a) steady-light equivalent intensity, for threshold foveal viewing of point sources against a dark background; (b) steady-light equivalent intensity for whatever viewing conditions are being considered; and (c) the I_e value calculated from the Blondel-Rey-Douglas (BRD) formula (10.6-4), which is intended to be a prediction of the intensity defined in meaning (a) above.
+Some signal lighting scientists are now becoming interested in separating these meanings by the coining of new names, but at present a reader of the technical literature is expected to judge the intended meaning of "effective intensity" from the context.